Sanyuanli incident

-The Sanyuanli incident (三元里抗英事件) was a military conflict between British troops and an irregular force made up of Chinese militia and local citizens that took place around Sanyuanli village on the outskirts of Canton (now Guangzhou) on the 29 May 1841 after the Second Battle of Canton at the time of the First Opium War (1839–1842).
+The Sanyuanli incident (三元里抗英事件 (sán yuán lǐ)) was a military conflict between British troops and an irregular force made up of Chinese militia and local citizens that took place around Sanyuanli village on the outskirts of Canton (now Guangzhou) on the 29 May 1841 after the Second Battle of Canton at the time of the First Opium War (1839–1842).
 Though it was a minor skirmish, in the centuries that followed the incident took on legendary proportions among the Chinese public.
 The Chinese government has erected several monuments to commemorate the legacy of the incident.

 Background

 On 25 May 1841, British forces under Major-general Hugh Gough left their transports at Qìnhăi (沁海) some 5 mi north west of Canton and prepared to attack the city.
 By the evening of the next day they had captured four Chinese forts and stood ready to attack the city walls.
 Instead, word arrived that Chinese authorities had agreed to British demands for compensation and the withdrawal of troops such that the planned assault was put on hold on the morning of the 27th.